Afrrcyn/compYear2/algoDS/Shortest Paths.md

 We can see from the weight matrix graph as if we are going from a → b, we have a value of 3 on the graph, which is equivalent to the time it takes to get to b from a on the graph.
 Hence a weight matrix represents possible paths with weights instead of true and false.

-For nodes that do not have a path to, those are represented by $\infin$
+For nodes that do not have a path to, those are represented by $\infty$

 ## Shortest Path